 In some places the John Muir Way logo is incorporated into other signs such as the Sustrans NCN signs.
 These can be harder to spot when travelling at speed on a bike!

 There are numerous bike shops along the length of the route which we've listed on the section pages:

 - Edinburgh - Bruntsfield area

 Hiring a bike

 Offering a selection of bikes for hire, including e-bikes, Belhaven Bikes can provide one-way bike hire for those completing the coast to coast route.
+They can even offer hire bikes just for part of the route, if you want to do a mixture of walking and cycling.
 Please contact them to discuss your requirements.

 Tel.
 01368 860300

-If you fancy a mixture of "hike & bike" on The John Muir Way, West Highland Wheels can offer a solution.
+If you fancy a mixture of "hike & bike" in the western section of the John Muir Way, West Highland Wheels can offer a solution.
 You can walk to Balloch, pick up your bike and cycle via Strathblane to Kilsyth where West Highland Wheels will collect your hire bike.
 West Highland Wheels is a fully insured mobile bicycle transfer service with a range of well-maintained bikes for hire.
 They can also put you in touch with baggage transfer services.
 Please contact them to discuss your requirements.

 Tel.
 07031 985 411

 Experience tells us that spaces for bikes on trains, especially from Dunbar to Edinburgh can be limited so it is best to book ahead and travel off peak to guarantee your space.